In this article

 There are various ways to manage relationships with high-functioning alcoholics:

-It can be challenging to watch someone you love struggle with substance use problems.
-If you are related to or are in a relationship with a functional alcoholic, there are resources you can give to them that can help them reach lifelong recovery.
+Alcohol addiction is considered a family disease because it affects the alcoholic and those close to them, including their children.
+If you're related to or are in a relationship with a functional alcoholic, there are various resources to help them reach lifelong recovery.

 Peer support or self-help groups can be valuable in reducing or stopping heavy drinking problems and can improve a person’s health and emotional well-being.